joshyam-k/csci221/lecture-notes/lec4.md

 }
 ```

-This function does not always return 1 (if x is int_max, it returns 0)
+This function does not always return 1 due to the fact that x is a signed int.
+If x is the largest machine word on a machine then $x + 1$ loops the number back to the smallest machine word and so the function returns 0. i.e 011...111 + 000...001 returns 100...000 which is the smallest signed int because the first bit is the sign bit and makes the number negative.

 ### How does division work?